Definition and explanation

 (ii).
 When preferred stock is issued at par:

 When stock is issued at a price higher than its par value, it is said to have been issued above par.
 When stock is issued above par, the cash account is debited with the total amount of cash received, the capital stock account is credited with the total par value of shares issued, and an account known as “additional paid-in capital” or “capital in excess of par” is credited with the difference between cash received and the par value of shares issued.
 This can be summarized in the form of the following journal entry:

 (i).
 When common stock is issued above par:

 (ii).
 When preferred stock is issued above par:

 The additional paid-in capital is a part of total paid up capital that increases the stockholders’ equity.

 (3) Below par:

 When stock is issued at a price lower than its par value, it is said to have been issued below par.
-In such an issue, the cash account is debited with the total amount of cash received, discount on issue of capital stock account is debited with the difference between amount received and the par value of shares issued and the common stock account is credited with the par value of the shares issued.
+In such an issue, the cash account is debited with the total amount of cash received, the discount on the issue of capital stock account is debited with the difference between the amount received and the par value of shares issued, and the common stock account is credited with the par value of the shares issued.
 The journal entry for such an issue is given below:

 (i).
 When common stock is issued below par:

 (ii).
 When preferred stock is issued below par: